- Solicitors For Business

 There are a number of risk factors associated with skin cancers that medical professionals should be aware of when caring for a patient, including a family history of melanoma, pale skin, freckles, and red or blond hair.

 Prompt diagnosis, referral and treatment are key to the successful management of skin cancers.
 Unfortunately, the most common compensation claims we see are those where a GP has failed to refer a patient to the hospital and wrongly said that the symptoms are nothing to worry about.
-We have a great deal of experience in suing the NHS on behalf of clients who have suffered due to negligence.
+We have a great deal of experience in claiming compensation for clients who have suffered due to negligence.

 Other examples of clinical negligence that can give rise to a claim include: